-Pacific Coast Highway (PCH) is a portion of State Route 1 (SR 1) running along most of the Pacific coastline of the U.S. state of California.
-It is also part of the larger Pacific Coastal Highway that extends along the Pacific coast of the entire Americas.
+California's Pacific Coast Highway (PCH) is a portion of State Route 1 (SR 1) running along the Pacific coastline of the U.S. state of California, from Los Angeles to San Francisco.
 It’s heralded as one of the most scenic drives in USA.

-Starting from northern California and stretching all the way down to San Diego the route takes round ten hours to complete at a leisurely pace with no stops.
-Drive at moderate speed.
-You’re not on a race.
+Starting from northern California and stretching all the way down to San Diego the route takes around ten hours to complete at a leisurely pace with no stops.
 The drive, especially on sunny days, is a privilege, with wild beauty, small town charm, and big city sights.
 Along the way you can have a look at some of America's most dramatic coastal vistas.
 Drive north to south if you're able to choose.
 That way you're on the coast side of the highway, which means better views, and it's much easier to pull off into the best viewpoints.
 The Pacific Coast Highway is a state of mind.
 It’s one of the most beautiful road trip drives in the United States, so do as much of it as you can in the time you've got available.
 There are some great beaches and seaside towns that require you to get off the highway and explore them.
 Likewise there are some state parks and gorgeous areas.
 Don't run out of gas.
 They tend to get less frequent the further north you go.
 Even in one of the most famous and most beautiful stretches of the road, Big Sur, gas stations are pretty spread out.
 Don't take chances.